MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 To get the link:

 - Select the spreadsheet in OneDrive
-- Click Embed (used if you want to embed the spreadsheet in a webpage)
+- Click Embed
 - Copy the snippet to an editor (e.g., Notepad)
 - In the URL, change /embed to /download
 - Copy and use the URL in your script's `fetch` method.

-After getting the URL, call the `fetch(url)` method to get the spreadsheet.
+After getting the URL, call the `fetch(url)` method to download the spreadsheet.
 You can then parse the spreadsheet.

 ```javascript
 function main() {